HapticGen/hapticgen-dataset/readme.md

+# HapticGen Dataset
+This repository contains the dataset accompanying *HapticGen: Generative Text-to-Vibration Model for Streamlining Haptic Design*.
+For more details regarding this dataset, please refer to **Appendix D**, which includes the full datasheet.

-# Publication
+## Publication
 Youjin Sung, Kevin John, Sang Ho Yoon, and Hasti Seifi.
 2025.
-Haptic-Gen: Generative Text-to-Vibration Model for Streamlining Haptic Design.
-In Proceedings of Proceedings of the CHI Conference on Human Factors in Computing Systems (CHI '25).
-ACM, New York, NY, USA, 21 pages. https://doi.org/3706598.3713609
+HapticGen: Generative Text-to-Vibration Model for Streamlining Haptic Design.
+In CHI Conference on Human Factors in Computing Systems (CHI ’25), April 26-May 1, 2025, Yokohama, Japan.
+ACM, New York, NY, USA, 23 pages. https://doi.org/10.1145/3706598.3713609

 # Field Descriptions
 - `filename`: The name of the haptic signal .wav file generated for the user.